mcarfagno/ROS2-bundle-with-nix/README.md

 ./result/bin/ros2 run my_awesome_package talker
 ```

+> [!WARNING]
-Now don't try just coping this on your robot just yet! this is all linked to the `/nix/store`!
+> Now don't try just coping this on your robot just yet!
+The result has the dependencies linked to the `/nix/store`!

-(If your robot actually does have Nix installed, we can sync the packaged workspace and all its dependencies securely over SSH):
+If your robot actually does have Nix installed, we can sync the packaged workspace and all its dependencies securely over SSH:
 ```bash
 nix copy .#ros2-bundle --to ssh://nuc@192.168.1.X
 ```

+> [!TIP]
+> Why would you care about this in the first place?
+This is your gateway to instantaneous rollbacks, as any content change in `#ros2-bundle` creates a new unique hash in the nix store that you can track!

 But let's not get sidetracked...

 ## Deploying the standalone to a robot

+> [!IMPORTANT]
-*NOTE: the example flake does not include cross-compilation, so the resulting binary will only work with the same architecture as host machine!
-I will try expanding on that in another tutorial.*
+> the example flake does not include cross-compilation, so the resulting binary will only work with the same architecture as host machine!
+I will try expanding on that in another tutorial.

 So, your robot's stack is bulletproof and you want to deploy it as a standalone executable because you don't want Nix (or ROS, or Docker) installed on your robot.
 Nix still has your back!